Leryk1981/mova-4.0.0/docs/mova_4.1.0_layers_and_namespaces.md

 The infra layer answers the question:

 > “Where and how are these MOVA skills actually executed, and which external systems do they talk to?”

+Relation to runtime & connectors doc:

+- See `mova_4.1.0_runtime_and_connectors.md` for detailed patterns of runtime and connector descriptions.

 ### 2.4.
 Applications and UX